ecnuyoung/epsen.github.com/index.md

 ## Refenrences

 B. Sen (2018). <a href="subgaussians.pdf">
-*A Gentle Introduction to Empirical Process Theory and Applications*
+*A Gentle Introduction to Empirical Process Theory and Applications*.
 </a>